 Unstructured play can improve social skills and focus

-In a manner that has many elements of Montessori, the children's days are deliberately unstructured.
+In a manner that has many elements of Montessori education, the children’s days are deliberately unstructured.

 Left to their own devices, the children invent their own games and decide for themselves what to do.
 Marti found that once the children adjusted, their play became far more creative and social.
 “They loved acting and putting on a show, or pretending to be in a circus or on a train, but most importantly, all the time they were playing, they were learning to socialize,” surmised Marti.

 Additionally, Marti discovered, the concentration skills of the children improved greatly, especially when drawing and painting.
 “Before the pens and paper were taken away from them, the children used to do one little squiggle on a piece of paper and then throw it away,” she says.
 “But when paper was given back to them they drew or painted all over it until there was not a patch of white paper left.”

 “Our studies show that giving children too many toys, or toys of the wrong types, can actually be doing them harm.
 They get overwhelmed and cannot concentrate on any one thing long enough to learn from it,” says Claire Lerner, a childhood development researcher with Zero to Three—a nationwide U.S.-government run preschool educational program.

 Lerner’s conclusions are reinforced by Michael Malone, professor of early childhood education at the University of Cincinnati, who found that parents should carefully manage their children’s access to toys.
 “More is not necessarily better.
 This is a myth that needs to be extinguished from Western suburban culture.
 Our work shows that having fewer toys is associated with less solitary play and increased sharing.
 Conversely, too many toys can cause a sense of overload,” says Malone.

 How many toys are too many?